au-ts/sddf/README.md

 ## Dependencies

-* Microkit SDK 1.4.1
+* Microkit SDK 1.4.1-dev.54+a8b7894
 * GNU Make
 * Clang and LLVM bintools
 * Device Tree Compiler
 * Python (3.9 or higher)

-The Microkit SDK can be acquired from [here](https://github.com/seL4/microkit/releases/tag/1.4.1).

 sDDF is primarily compiled via Makefiles, but the [Zig](https://ziglang.org) build system is also available.
 If you are intending on using Zig instead of Make, please see https://ziglang.org/download/.

+The Microkit SDK right now is pinned to a pre-release version, this is temporary until the next release of Microkit.

 See the instructions below for installing the rest of the dependencies based on your
 machine: